Tips from Model Agent “X”

 So I eat my words.
 But like I said, that’s the exception to the rule.
 Most local modeling schools are trouble.

-Insider Model Agent: Tips to Winning Agents’ Attentions
+Insider Tips from Model Agent: Tips for Winning Agents’ Attentions

 Get the kids started early.
 Early, early, early… Two reasons for this…